Commercial airline recovery could take until 2023 to reach 2019 levels

 Aboulafia says, yes, the demand will be there for both business and commercial jets.
 But, he adds, both could recover slowly at first.

-“I think the recovery will be driven by a vaccine or some other affective post-infection therapeutic drug,” said Aboulafia.
+“I think the recovery will be driven by a vaccine or some other effective post-infection therapeutic drug,” said Aboulafia.
 “In other words, the virus is in charge.”